KI-CISWG/MVCR/mvcr-0.7.md

 ## Implementation Use Cases

-### Join Form Can Be Found here (https://kantarainitiative.org/signup/?selectedGroup=3)
+### Join Form Can Be Found here (https://kantarainitiative.org/signup/) select CISWG to get the consent receipt as an option to joining the work group. (note: there is also an option to check if the receipt is for test purposes)

 This is the CIS WG implementation for joining the work group.  (dog food in progress)

-####  Consent Receipt.Org Website (TBD http://www.consentreceipt.org)
+####  Consent Receipt.Org Website (TBD v0.8 http://www.consentreceipt.org)
 This is a landing page for the consent receipt that will increase access to the CR work.

 ### Proposed CIS-Use Case  for MVCR (TBD v0.8)

-Create g a  Consent Receipt Button Generator for website implementation.
+Create a  Consent Receipt Button Generator for website implementation, as well as a receipt template for the MVCR v0.7.

 ### Field Description Table: Field, Logic, JWT Claim